herrera-ignacio/thinkingcpp/README.md

 # Thinking C++ Notes

-These are my notes and exercises from Thinking C++ books.
+These are my notes from Thinking C++ books.

 ## Table of Content